ppy/osu-wiki/wiki/Tournaments/TSC/2020_Winter/en.md

 ### General rules

-1. Taiko Suiji Cup 2020 is an international **3 vs 3** double-elimination bracket osu!taiko tournament consisting of 32 teams.
+1. Taiko Suiji Cup Winter 2020 is an international **4 vs 4** double-elimination bracket osu!taiko tournament consisting of 16 teams.
-2. There will be **no rank limit** and the **top 192 players** based on rank will be accepted.
+2. There will be **no rank limit** and the **top 128 players** based on rank will be accepted.
 3. The tournament will use **ScoreV2** as the scoring system.
 4. Players will sign up **individually** and will be assigned to a **random** team.
-5. There will be **6 players** per team, each consisting of 2 A seed players, 2 B seed players, and 2 C seed players.
+5. There will be **8 players** per team, each consisting of 2 A seed players, 2 B seed players, 2 C seed players, and 2 D seed players.
 6. Players will be seeded by rank.
-7. Teams will be seeded by rank they get after the qualifiers stage.
+7. Teams will be seeded by rank they get after the qualifiers.
 8. Teams will be given **5 days to come up with a team name and the captain**.
 Failure to submit a team name will result in an assigned team name chosen by the staff.
 Failure to submit a captain will result in the highest rank player being made captain by default.
 9. If a player in the team is inactive or unresponsive before the tournament start date, players who were closest to making the cut will be used for back-ups after you contact a Staff Member.
 10. The Mappool will contain 16 maps.
 The format is as follows: